 Holy Trinity Parish Church: Heritage at the heart of Sutton Coldfield

-The church community is keen to share the many features of the building’s heritage, from the tomb of Bishop Vesey, through features of the building added since the thirteenth century, to memorials, rare woodwork and stained glass.
+The church community has always tried to share the many features of the building’s heritage, from the tomb of Bishop Vesey, through features of the building added since the thirteenth century, to memorials, rare woodwork and stained glass.

-Holy Trinity Parish Church was thrilled to be awarded a National Lottery grant for a project to run through 2017 and 2018.
-The £96,900 Heritage Lottery Fund (HLF) award has enabled our Grade I listed church to interpret and share the many strands of its 700-year history with the whole community.
+Holy Trinity Parish Church was therefore thrilled to be awarded a National Lottery grant for a project in 2017 and 2018.
+The £96K Heritage Lottery Fund (HLF) award enabled our Grade I listed church to interpret and share the many strands of its 700-year history with the whole community.

 A further strand has been the creation of this website and of technology to enable the digitisation of historical resources both in and beyond the church.

-This should enable visitors in person and online to experience all aspects of our wonderful building and to raise awareness in the local community and beyond of the rich heritage resource that is Holy Trinity Parish Church and conservation site, truly heritage at the heart of our historic and Royal Town.
+We are now pleased to enable visitors in person and online to experience all aspects of our wonderful building and to raise awareness in the local community and beyond of the rich heritage resource that is Holy Trinity Parish Church and conservation site.
+Together with our modern Trinity Centre we can offer space for every type of community event.
+We can also offer a 700-year heritage experience at the heart of our historic and Royal Town.

 Want to get involved?

-If you need more information, please email Stella Thebridge, Project Co-ordinator, in the first instance on: firstname.lastname@example.org
+If you need more information on any of these areas of our work, please email Stella Thebridge in the first instance on: firstname.lastname@example.org